SeedSigner/independent_custody_guide/README.md

 Once the transaction is fully scanned in, you should see a message on the SeedSigner display that reads "PSBT Valid!".
 You will then navigate through the steps:

-Use Saved Seed?
-(Yes) --> (Select Seed Slot #) --> Add Seed Passphrase?
-(No)

 <p align="left">
 <img src="images/ss_txn_scan_in.png" width="750">
 </p>

-After completing these steps, SeedSigner will parse the PSBT and display the associated details:
+After completing these steps, SeedSigner will parse the PSBT and you have to approve it:

 <p align="left">
 <img src="images/ss_txn_details.png" width="188">